The Must-Dos in the Lomaiviti Group, inc. Ovalau, Levuka and Beyond!

 2. Explore the Historic Town of Levuka

 The beautifully preserved Levuka town was once the capital of Fiji and a bustling metropolis between 1871 and 1881 before the capital moved to Suva.
 The town is home to a lot of Fiji’s “firsts”, such as the first hotel, first bank, Methodist church, school and much more.
-Start your exploration of the town at The Morris Hedstrom building home to the Levuka Community Centre where you can pick up maps for a self-guided tour, join a guided tour, or check out the relics in the small Levuka Museum – see 5 Fascinating Museums in Fiji.
+Start your exploration of the town at The Morris Hedstrom building home to the Levuka Community Centre where you can pick up maps for a self-guided tour, join a guided tour, or check out the relics in the small Levuka Museum – see 5 Fascinating Museums in Fiji or point #13 in this list.
 Other historical points of interest in Levuka include the Church of the Sacred Heart (1858) located on Beach Street, and around Nasau Pak the Ovalau Club (1904), the Town Hall (1898) and the Navoka Methodist Church (1862).
 See more activities like this in 10 Free & Cheap Things To Do in the Lomaiviti Islands.

 3. Scuba Dive with Sharks, Turtles and Vibrant Coral Reefs

 The Lomaiviti Islands are packed with exciting dive sites.
 The PADI dive centre at the Toberua Island Resort takes visitors to more than 10 dives sites – a highlight being Shark Reef with white-tip reef sharks among dramatic coral overhangs.
 Additionally, Sacred Reef offers something for all diver levels with caves home to sharks, turtles, groupers, eagle rays and more!
-Wayaka Club & Spa also makes an excellent base for diving with the figure-of-eight coral reef half wrapping around the island and protected as a marine reserve.
+Wakaya Club & Spa also makes an excellent base for diving with the figure-of-eight coral reef half wrapping around the island and protected as a marine reserve.

 4. Meet the Farm Animals and Slide Down the Natural Waterslides at Bobo’s Farm